chirathyh/chirathyh.github.io/_pages/about.md

 **Hi!
 I'm Chirath.**

-I'm interested in designing Machine Learning and Reinforcement Learning algorithms to develop closed-loop clinical treatment strategies.
+I'm interested in designing Machine Learning and Reinforcement Learning algorithms to develop closed-loop clinical treatment strategies and currently working on the following research:
+1. Reinforcement Learning (RL)-based Artificial Pancreas Systems (APS) to Automate Treatment in Type 1 Diabetes.
+2. Developing Algorithms for a New Therapeutic for Depression Using Closed-Loop Non-invasive Brain Stimulation.

 <!-- My PhD research focused on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
 If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me. -->